 The Grand Central Food Program (GCFP) was founded in 1985 the day after a homeless woman died of starvation in Grand Central Terminal.
 Since then, the program has grown to become the largest mobile soup kitchen in New York.

 Each night, our three vans deliver between 800 and 1,200 healthy meals of hot stew, bread, fresh fruit, and juice or milk — as well as coats, hats, gloves and blankets in the colder weather — to those struggling to survive rough on the streets at 23 stops around the city.
 For many homeless New Yorkers, this is their only meal of the day.

-In its 30 year history, the program has distributed more than six million meals and has never missed a single night of operation — allowing us to build an invaluable level of trust among some of the hardest to reach and most marginalized of our homeless neighbors.
+In its 30 year history, the program has distributed more than seven million meals and has never missed a single night of operation — allowing us to build an invaluable level of trust among some of the hardest to reach and most marginalized of our homeless neighbors.
 The GCFP team, which includes a Mobile Outreach Worker, uses that trust to connect those on the streets with other life-changing services such as psychiatric treatment, medical care, substance abuse treatment, or shelter and vital benefits offered by the Coalition and partner organizations.

 Volunteers — who help us hand out the food and drive the vans — are the lifeblood of GCFP, and usually commit to one day per week.
 Click below to learn more.